 There are police departments throughout the United States that no longer answer calls they believe could result in “suicide by cop.”
 Around 100 shootings like this happen each year, making up roughly 10% of fatal police shootings.
-Ron Bruno, executive director of CIT Utah and 2nd vice president at CIT International, says this is a philosophy taking hold in law enforcement agencies all over the country, but he quickly points out, people can’t just be left in distress.
+Ron Bruno, a retired Utah police officer and CEO of Crisis Response Programs and Training, says this is a philosophy taking hold in law enforcement agencies all over the country, but he quickly points out, people can’t just be left in distress.
 “Something has to be done, and that’s why we need to examine our crisis response system as a whole, carving out clear roles for law enforcement and mental health services.”
 Bruno says that law enforcement has a critical part to play in the mental health crisis response system, but it needs to be in a position of support to the mental healthcare system and only when necessary.
 “We have to challenge the belief that mental health crisis services must come in a police car.”

 Estimates suggest that 25-50% of fatal encounters with law enforcement involve a person experiencing mental illness.
 Bruno says that in most cases, the interaction between law enforcement and the person in crisis is unnecessary.
 Just like audiences raised their hands to indicate the distress they felt when pulled over by a police officer, in de-escalation training, officers share that, in the majority of cases where they were called out, the situation didn’t warrant it.
 Bruno says having law enforcement be the go-to for mental health crisis care appears and feels criminalizing to the person in need.
 “Most departments have a policy that the person in crisis will be handcuffed, placed in the back of a caged police vehicle, and taken to an ER.
 This is traumatizing for the person and will make it so that they are reluctant to call for help the next time they are in crisis.”
 The result is that people in distress, and their families, allow further decompensation than they should before reaching out for help because they don’t want to interact with law enforcement.
 “With officers declining calls and people not wanting to interface with law enforcement when they or a family member is in crisis, it highlights that something is wrong with the current system.”